Dev-Lethiwe/Passenger-Counter-App/README.md

   4. Show previous entries after each SAVE

 My additions:
-  1. Decreate the counter in case some passengers get off
+  1. Decrease the counter in case some passengers get off
   2. Have the total capacity known
   3. Track how many spaces are available
   4. Have a "maximum capacity reached" popup if user wants to add more passengers than the available capacity